MateuszGajowski/csv_to_sql_importer/README.md

   - queueCapacity

 ### Useful endpoints
-All endpoints from /actuator all enabled.
+- All endpoints from /actuator all enabled.
-Prometheus endpoint is also configured if metrics are needed from batch processing.
+- Prometheus endpoint is also configured if metrics are needed from batch processing.
+- /h2 - to see database (user = 'sa'; password = 'sa')